shieldworks/aegis/DESIGN_DECISIONS.md

 they are the **guiding principles** we steer towards while shaping the future of **Aegis**.

-### Be Cloud Native

-**Aegis** is designed to run on Kubernetes and **only** on Kubernetes.
-That helps us leverage Kubernetes concepts like *Operators*, *Custom Resources*, and *Controllers* to our advantage to simplify workflow and state management.

-If you are looking for a solution that runs outside Kubernetes or as a standalone binary, then Aegis is not the Secrets Store you’re looking for.

 ### Do One Thing Well

 At a 5000-feet level, **Aegis** is a secure Key-Value store.

 It can securely store arbitrary values that you, as an administrator, associate with keys.
 It does that, and it does that well.

 If you are searching for a solution to create and store X.509 certificates, create dynamic secrets, automate your PKI infrastructure, federate your